ajchili/bglf/README.md

 # BattleGroundsLootFaster
 An AutoHotkey script that lets you pick up stuff faster in [PlayerUnknown's BattleGrounds](http://store.steampowered.com/app/578080/).

-# Unfortunately, this _bug_ was patched as of May 25th, 2017, making bglf useless in terms of the speed it once provided.

 # Disclaimer
 This is a script and can aide you when playing the game.
 While all of the movement is being interpolated as input from the user, a ban could still be possible.
 You are likewise _technically_ cheating, but, laziness prevails.
 Just be sure to use the script understanding this and at your own risk.